SGL-UT/gnsstk/swig/sphinx/intro.rst

 the python source in the form of docstrings.
 This means you can use ipython to easily find out about classes and functions.

-Changes and additions to the C++ core are noted in this documentation, as well as in the docstrings themselves.

-A good first step is to browse the things available in the :ref:`quickref_label` section.
+A good first step is to browse the things available in the :ref:`api` section.
 If you are coming from writing C++ GNSSTk programs, you should be sure to read the section on how C++ structures have been changed for python.

 Scope